No compelling reason to be with this supplier at this time

 This information is known as the Fuel Mix Disclosure and is published annually.

-The table below shows the Coop Energy Fuel Mix Disclosure for the period to 31 March 2015.
+The table below reviews the Coop Energy Fuel Mix Disclosure for the period to 1 April 2015 to 31 March 2016.

 |Energy Source||Co-operative Energy||UK Average|